 Research and Innovation Grants

-Research & Innovation Grants may be used to attend academic conferences, for travel to and from study abroad programs, as an hourly wage for a research position, for research equipment or tools, membership in academic societies, and more.
-Your funds cannot be used during the regular academic year to pay for anything that is covered by tuition/financial aid or anything for which you receive credit.
-Please also feel free to contact us or come to walk-in hours, below.
+Research & Innovation Grants may be used to attend academic conferences, for travel to and from study abroad programs, as a stipend for a research position, for research equipment or tools, membership in academic societies, and more.
+Your funds may not be used during the regular academic year to pay for anything that is covered by tuition/financial aid or anything for which you receive academic credit.
 See also "How a RIG Can Be Used" for more details.
+Questions?
+Please feel free to contact us or come to walk-in hours, below.